 - The FRM involves pulling in air (at a given flow rate) for a 24-hour period and collecting particles with a diameter of 2.5 microns or smaller on a filter.
 The filter is weighed, and the mass is divided by air volume (determined from flow rate and amount of time) to provide concentration.
-Particles on the filter can later be analyzed for more information about the types of particulate matter. - There are now three different FEM instruments used in the network: (1) The tapered element oscillating microbalance-filter dynamic measurement system (TEOM-FDMS), (2) The TEOM 1405F, a newer model that replaced the TEOM-FDMS, and (3) The Met-One BAM, a beta attenuation monitor which uses the attenuation of beta radiation to assess the PM2.5 mass on a filter tape. - The nephelometer measures the scattering of light in a photomultiplier tube; its results are then compared to FRM and FEM method data to produce an estimate of PM2.5.
+Particles on the filter can later be analyzed for more information about the types of particulate matter. - We operate a FEM instrument used in the network: the Met-One BAM, a beta attenuation monitor which uses the attenuation of beta radiation to assess the PM2.5 mass on a filter tape. - The nephelometer measures the scattering of light in a photomultiplier tube; its results are then compared to FRM and FEM method data to produce an estimate of PM2.5.
 While light scattering has been proven to correlate well with direct PM2.5 measurements, this is an "unofficial" method because it does not measure particle mass directly.